Sean-Bradley/React-Three-Fiber-Boilerplate/README.md

 Your default browser should open `http://localhost:3000/` automatically for you.

-See differert branches for different important concepts related to understanding React, React-Three-Fiber and Three.js
+See different branches for different important concepts related to understanding React, React-Three-Fiber and Three.js

 E.g.,